16

 Kate Bush brought back into the spotlight by Stranger Things season 4

-In season 4 of Stranger Things, the group of young characters, including Finn Wolfhard (Mike Wheeler) and Millie Bobby Brown (Eleven), have certainly grown up.
+In season 4, the group of youngsters, including Finn Wolfhard (Mike Wheeler) and Millie Bobby Brown (Eleven), have certainly grown up.
 But their main concerns remain the same – teen love stories, basketball games, and a lot of mood swings.
-It’s actually hard to keep up with their many antics, especially since the narrative thread is muddled and the “Upside Down” isn’t always introduced well.
+It’s actually hard to keep up with their antics.
+Moreover, the narrative thread is confusing and the “Upside Down” isn’t always introduced well.
 As much as we’re fans of Winona Ryder, her neurasthenic role in Stranger Things is far from her best.
 And hearing Kate Bush through the ears of actress Sadie Sink doesn’t quite move us either.

 The main problem with this overly repetitive season 4 is its lack of inventiveness, emotion, and fun sequences.
 Riding high on its success and its sleek, sublime vintage aesthetic, Stranger Things once again leans heavily into the cult of the 1980s.
 With a sumptuous synth-heavy soundtrack, colorful clothes, questionable hairstyles, and overt references to Dungeons and Dragons, the formula keeps its charm but is more than a little tired now.